Prosotas dubiosa

 Prosotas dubiosa, the tailless lineblue or small purple lineblue, is a blue butterfly (Lycaenidae) found in Asia to Australia.
 The species was first described by Georg Semper in 1879.

+Unlike many other species in the Prosotas genus, P. dubiosa does not have hair-like filaments ("tails") protruding from its hindwings, thus the tailless in its common name.

 Subspecies

 The subspecies of Prosotas dubiosa are: